 You need to get out of the building and observe the world of your customer.
 It’s shocking how little of this happens.
 Here are a few ways to fix that:

-- Pick up the phone or listen to calls your inside sales or sales development reps have with customers (it will be eye-opening)
+- Please pick up the phone or listen to calls your inside sales or sales development reps have with customers (it will be eye-opening)

 - Use empathy maps

-It is critical to know what customers want and what motivates them to think about the client’s experience.
+It is critical to know what customers want and what motivates them to think about their experience.
 Once you do this, you can use your applied empathy to consciously and intuitively understand and see the world from their perspective.

 3. Develop (digital) conversations, not campaigns